Unsupervised and Supervised NLP Approach

 Unsupervised Learning is also used for association rules mining which aims at discovering relationships between features directly from data.
 This technique is typically used to automatically extract existing dependencies between named entities from input user utterances, dependencies of intents across a set of user utterances part of the same user/system session, or dependencies of questions and answers from conversational logs capturing the interactions between users and live agents during the problem troubleshooting process.

 Even though the benefits and level of automation brought by Unsupervised Learning are large and technically very intriguing, Unsupervised Learning, in general, is less accurate and trustworthy compared to Supervised Learning.
-Indeed, the most advanced AI Chatbot / AI Virtual Assistant technologies in the market strive by achieving the right level of balance between the two technologies, which when exploited correctly can deliver the accuracy and precision of Supervised Learning (tasks for which labeled data is available) coupled with the self-automation of unsupervised learning (tasks for which no labeled data is available).
+Indeed, the most advanced AI Assist technologies in the market strive to achieve the right level of balance between the two technologies, which when exploited correctly can deliver the accuracy and precision of Supervised Learning (tasks for which labeled data is available) coupled with the self-automation of unsupervised learning (tasks for which no labeled data is available).